-On the Fjærland Fjord, Mundal Hotel is celebrating its 120th anniversary this year.
+In the middle of fjordland Norway, Mundal Hotel is celebrating its 120th anniversary this year.
 This family-owned hotel has creaking stairs, a great turret bed room, a library, a billiards room, a music room, deep leather chairs by the fireplace – and books; not just in the library but everywhere.
-That’s as it should be.
-Like Hay-on-Wye, [...]
+That’s as it should be. [...]

 Jennifer Lo Prete, host of this week’s Blogsherpa Travel Carnival, challenged us LP bloggers to write a post about unusual foreign food finds.
 Immediately, I thought of all the peculiar foods I saw when I lived in the USA.
 Spray cheese – how weird is that?
 Or powdered eggs?
 Strange combinations of food is a [...]